WTO Chairs Programme activities launched in Qatar

 What people are saying

 The WTO Chair at the University of Tunis helped build a network of trade researchers and experts all over the Middle East and North Africa.
-This vibrant ecosystem could not have been possible without the WTO Chairs program.
+This vibrant ecosystem, which led to the publication in…

 Lionel Fontagne